bbauska/W3Cx-5of5/README.md

   alt="Example: HTML, head and body." />
 </p>

-I&apos;m just going to copy and paste some examples here, and you saw that the look and feel of the document changed.
-And it&apos;s, now, using shadows, borders, background colors, different character fonts and so on.
+<p>I&apos;m just going to copy and paste some examples here, and you saw that
+the look and feel of the document changed.
+And it&apos;s, now, using shadows, borders, background colors, different character fonts and so on.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 60. example: html, head and body (50) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">